Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-06-taking-back-sky.md

 Again, the Corti spoke up.
 "A morally sound reason," he said, making the words "morally sound" carry the same weight of emotional opinion as he might have said *"financially questionable."* "So let us hear about your inability to remove the barrier.
 Your own experts designed it, did they not?"

-"Indeed...to defend our own systems from external military threats.
+"Indeed... to defend our own systems from external military threats.
 Converting one into a containment barrier was done hastily by the simple expedient of programming the emitter nexus to wrap itself up inside its own field."

 "Surely it can be remotely deactivated?"